fort3/Ipivot/README.md

     PS: If you happen to find this tool useful then I wouldn't mind a mention ;)

-Instructions for use
+## Instructions for use

-Change the Parameters below dependin on your needs:
+Change the Parameters below depending on your needs:

 PARAMETER ConnectingPort
 Change this to the connecting port